sayed725/vrs_db_design_and_queries/README.md

 ---

 ## Part 3: Theory Questions (Viva Practice - Progress, Not Perfection)
-> **Note:** Answer the questions in your own words and record them on camera in Bengali or English.
+> **Note:** Answered the questions in my own words and recorded them on camera in Bengali or English.
 Spend about two minutes on each question.

-> "This video is a safe space to practice - confidence grows every time you speak."

 #### Question 1